dotnet/extensions/src/Packages/Microsoft.Extensions.StaticAnalysis/README.md

   </PropertyGroup>
 ```

-## Available Rulesets
+## Available Sets Of Diagnostics

-Different pre-defined rulesets are available depending on the type of projecting being built.
+Different pre-defined sets of diagnostics are available depending on the type of project being built.
 These can be specified in the StaticAnalysisCodeType property:
 - Benchmark: Projects used for benchmarking.
 - General: Any type of project.
 - NonProdExe: Projects that produce an exe for non-production use.